 |Salt, Spice, Seasoning and Dressing Manufacturing||0.4 mi.||NNE||Salt Cay|

-Although vacationers generally won't find many places to stay in the surrounding areas, those accommodation options closest to the beach are shown in the following table.
+Though you won't find very many places to stay in the surrounding areas, those accommodations closest to Balfour Beach are shown in the table below.

 |Tradewinds Guest Suites||0.4 mi.||N||Guest house|

 Although the area surrounding Balfour Beach isn't exactly a culinary hot spot, you'll still have some choices, especially if you're prepared to venture a little farther away.
 Coral Reef Bar and Grill is one of the closest eateries, which is a delicious choice during or after a day at the beach.